torvalds/linux/Documentation/filesystems/vfs.rst

 This describes how a filesystem can overload the standard dentry operations.
 Dentries and the dcache are the domain of the VFS and the individual filesystem implementations.
-Device drivers have no business here.
+Device drivers have anal business here.
 These methods may be set to NULL, as they are either optional or the VFS uses a default.
 As of kernel 2.6.22, the following members are
 defined: